 The COVID-19 antibody response has been identified to begin between 4 and 8 days after symptoms begin; however, the neutralizing activities of these antibodies do not begin until at least 2 weeks after symptom onset.

-Although the long-term stability of these neutralizing antibodies has not yet been confirmed, they have the potential, with the assistance of memory B cells, to prevent against reinfection if a patient encounters SARS-CoV-2 again in the future.
+Although the long-term stability of these neutralizing antibodies has not yet been confirmed, they have the potential, with the assistance of memory B cells, to prevent reinfection if a patient encounters SARS-CoV-2 again in the future.
 Several monoclonal antibodies

 have been developed from the memory B cells of former COVID-19 patients as potential therapies.